Creutzfeldt-Jakob disease usually occurs spontaneously but may result from eating contaminated beef or from inheriting an abnormal gene.

-The diagnosis can usually be confirmed by electrocephalography, analysis of cerebrospinal fluid, and magnetic resonance imaging.
+The diagnosis can usually be made by electrocephalography, analysis of cerebrospinal fluid, and magnetic resonance imaging.

-There is no cure, but drugs can relieve some of the symptoms.
+There is no cure, but medications can relieve some of the symptoms.

 Creutzfeldt-Jakob disease (CJD) is a prion disease, which develops when a normal protein called cellular prion protein (PrPC) changes shape (misfolds) and becomes disease-causing prion.
 Prions slowly accumulate in the brain and usually cause tiny bubbles to form in brain cells, which gradually die.
 When enough brain cells malfunction or die, symptoms develop, followed by the person's death.

 Familial CJD results from a mutation in the gene for PrPC, which causes normal PrPC to change into disease-causing prion.
 It accounts for 5 to 15% of cases.
-Familial CJD is often inherited and usually starts at an earlier age and lasts longer than sporadic CJD.
-Familial CJD is inherited as an autosomal dominant disorder.
-That means that the mutation is not on the sex (X or Y) chromosomes and that only one gene for the disease, one from either parent, is required for the disease to develop.
+Familial CJD is often inherited and usually starts at an earlier age and can last longer than sporadic CJD.
+Familial CJD is almost always inherited as an autosomal dominant disorder Non–X-Linked (Autosomal) Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more .
+That means that the mutation is not on the sex (X or Y) chromosomes and that only one mutated gene for the disease, one from either parent, is required for the disease to develop.

 Acquired CJD can result from